Advanced Windows 11 Guide For Developers

 You can speed up menu animations by changing a setting in the registry.
 Note: This requires administrator privileges.

-Why?
-It removes the delay Windows adds to menus.
-What happens when done?
-Your desktop feels snappier and responds to clicks instantly.
+Why does this help?
+This change removes the delay Windows adds to menus.
+What’s the outcome?
+Your desktop will feel snappier and respond to clicks more instantly.

 Customizing Windows Terminal